 At Camelot International School, we emphasize the importance of treating each other equally and fairly.
 Regardless of gender, ethnicity, roles, religion, or age, the students and teachers are all here to learn and achieve goals together with respect.

 We are unsatisfied with the current state of the world.
 Our students and teachers are dedicated to imagining and creating new possibilities for a better future - a future in which all people have access to a quality education.
-The options for internationally minded parents in Japan are currently limited to prohibitively expensive international schools, or 'International Programs' at Japanese schools.
+The options for internationally minded parents in Japan are currently limited to prohibitively expensive international schools, or 'International Programmes' at Japanese schools.

 At Camelot, we aim to provide a third option.
 Camelot students and teachers are a community shaped by the pursuit of truth, respect, and compassion while providing outstanding preparation for higher learning and for life, underpinned with the aim to provide this opportunity to everyone regardless of their social or economic status.

 We put all of our effort to nurture our students to become confident, kind, and independent individuals.

 By the time students graduate our school, we hope for them to be proud and confident about themselves.
 In order to achieve this, we believe it is important to provide the environment and opportunity to understand as much about themselves.

 We believe that being able to think and make decisions independently is crucial in society.
 We aim to make Camelot a place that allow students to be independent.
 Instead of making decisions based on what others think or do, we encourage students to think and act independently based on what they believe is just.